Could Your Marriage Benefit From Counseling?

 You may feel like you’re over all the major relationship hurdles once your marriage has survived the harrowing era of raising kids, developing careers and creating a home together.
 But many couples experience increased conflicts at the time of retirement because they suddenly spend much more time together.
 And as couples age, they are still likely to fight about money and have issues with communication.

-These aren’t irreconcilable differences at any age or at any stage of a marriage, says Michelle Carlstrom, LCSW-C, senior director at the Office of Work, Life and Engagement at Johns Hopkins.
+These aren’t irreconcilable differences at any age or at any stage of a marriage.
 The problem is, by the time most couples seek counseling, they have basically given up on the relationship and turn to therapy to clarify whether they should get divorced.

-If one (or both) of you makes excuses for why counseling couldn’t help your marriage, consider these benefits and strategies that Carlstrom shares.
+If one (or both) of you makes excuses for why counseling couldn’t help your marriage, consider the following:

 Excuse: Nothing’s Wrong